HHS/simpler-grants-gov/documentation/decisions/adr/2023-09-07-data-replication-tool.md

 Create a new Postgres Database in the Beta lower and production environments and configure AWS DMS to replicate select tables from the MH lower environment database for the beta lower environment and the production database for the beta production environment.
 This solution requires MH configure VPC Peering to allow DMS traffic between our VPCs.

-For this solution we will only replicate oportunities data at first to limit the cost of storage and restrict our environment to publicly accessible data.
+For this solution we will only replicate opportunities data at first to limit the cost of storage and restrict our environment to publicly accessible data.
 However, we will build it with the intention of making it easy to add tables to the replication, or even replicating the entire database when that becomes necessary.

 - **Pros**
   - DMS is AWS's best practice tool for our use case
-  - Negligable impact to source database, even with replicating ongoing changes
+  - Negligible impact to source database, even with replicating ongoing changes
   - Replicating only public data reduces our security criticality
   - Ability to transform data is part of the DMS tool and well documented
 - **Cons**